emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Merchandise Planning for An Online Apparel Retailer.md

 |:--:|
 | *Figure 2: Basic Standard-Fit T-Shirt Fire Red Size XS* |

+## XYZ Data

+We consider 2-year t-shirts point of sale data (POS).
+We combine POS with product data.
+In the product data, we combine hierarchy information with product attributes (see Figure 3).

 ## Merchandise Planning Process

 Merchandise planning is a seven-step process where XYZ determines *right products*